The-Code-Whisperer/tictactoe/README.md

-The website has already been deployed using heroku at http://steventictactoe.herokuapp.com/ However the deployed version is faulty the sessions are not persisting.
+The website has already been deployed using heroku at http://steventictactoe.herokuapp.com/ <br>
+However the deployed version is faulty as the sessions holding board state are not persisting.

 Locally the files all work.
 Just download the repository and use `flask run` in the folder with application.py